 Tuesday, Wednesday are First Alert Weather Days for heavy rain, flooding

+Expect muggy conditions Tuesday with highs in the mid-80s and feel-like temps in the 90s.

-There is encouraging news for late in the week, beginning Wednesday night, an invasion of Canadian air will bring cooler, much less humid air to the FOX19 NOW viewing area that will last through the weekend.
+Cooler Canadian air will bring less humid air to the FOX19 NOW viewing area that will last through the weekend.

 It’s a pattern change that will keep temperatures a bit cooler than normal into the last week of August.